Aaron-Paul/Image-Segmentation/README.md

 4.Repeat steps 2 and 3 until convergence is attained (i.e. no pixels change clusters)<br>
 In this case, distance is the squared or absolute difference between a pixel and a cluster center.
 The difference is typically based on pixel color, intensity, texture, and location, or a weighted combination of these factors.
 K can be selected manually, randomly, or by a heuristic.
 This algorithm is guaranteed to converge, but it may not return the optimal solution.
 The quality of the solution depends on the initial set of clusters and the value of K.
+- Lane Segmentation Program
+Lane detection plays a key role in the vision-based driver assistance system and is used for vehicle navigation, lateral control, collision prevention, or lane departure warning system.
+We present an adaptive method for detecting lane marking based on the intensity of road images in night scene which is the cause of numerous accidents.
+First, a region of interest (ROI) image is extracted from the original image and converted to its grayscale image.
+After that, we segment out regions likely to be lane using a novel idea based on lane width.
+Finally, based on the structural and orientation properties of a lane only those segments are kept which match with these required properties.
+Once lane segments are obtained, hough transform can be applied to estimate lane boundaries.
+Cognitive methods are then applied to combine results of previous frame with the current one to avoid any miscalculation.

 ## Uses of Image Segmentation:
 - Improved Quality of MRI/Medical images for better detection of diseases and problems